-Find Your Inner Parakeet isn’t just a retreat series—it’s a small rebellion against burnout and a bold yes to creativity, connection, and joy.
-These playful, nature- and art-filled mini-retreats are for women who crave presence, laughter, and the freedom to just be.
+Find Your Inner Parakeet isn’t just an event series—it’s a small rebellion against burnout and a bold yes to creativity, connection, and joy.
+These playful, collaborative art socials are for people who crave presence, laughter, and the freedom to just be.

-They’re for any woman who’s ever felt life get too loud, too busy, or too serious—and is ready to let her inner parakeet sing.
+They’re for any woman who’s ever felt life get too loud, too busy, or too serious—and is ready to let their inner parakeet sing.

 Why the parakeet?